aws-powertools/powertools-lambda-java/docs/core/logging.md

         }
     }
     ```

+???+ note
+    If you use this on a RequestStreamHandler, Powertools must duplicate output streams in order to log them.

 ## Logging handler uncaught exception
 By default, AWS Lambda logs any uncaught exception that might happen in the handler.
 However, this log is not structured